Understanding Negative Core Beliefs

 What we can test are the rules that we developed to support our core beliefs.

-For example, if your Negative Core Belief is, I am unworthy, some of the rules you may have created to support it and protect yourself might be:
+If your Negative Core Belief is, I am unworthy, some of the rules you may have created to support it and protect yourself might be:

 - Never ask for anything.